Scheduling Procedures

 2. Secure the participation of a qualified exam administrator from our list of active exam graders.

-3. Complete the Exam Data Approval Form (EDAF) and email it to the Exam Directors.
+3. Complete the Exam Data Approval Form (EDAF).

 4. Respond to any questions from the Exam Directors.
 The exam administrator must be approved by the Exam Directors.